When is World Paper Free Day?

 About the author

-Within my role as Marketing Manager UKI I support all Team Members and the organisation to market, promote and represent the brand appropriately as a European leader in Information Management.
+Within my role as Group Marketing Manager I support all Team Members and the organisation to market, promote and represent the brand appropriately as the European leader in Information Management.

-Creating and managing campaigns throughout all industries and sectors to both new and existing clients in the UKI region, encapsulating the full service offering including our award winning Omnidox suite.
+Creating and managing campaigns throughout all industries and sectors to both new and existing clients across all regions, encapsulating the full service offering including our award winning Omnidox suite.